LMSC-NTappy/nanodescript/README.md

 automatically identified as being nanoscribe prints, matched with .stl files and sliced with Describe.
 A global print job is then generated automatically.

-Hereafter, we provide instructions for basic usage using the Command Line Interface.
-Advanced usage (API) is briefly explained and will be expanded on request.
+Hereafter, we provide instructions for basic usage using the Command Line Interface and an example pattern where crosses and tips are printed.
+(API) is briefly explained at the end, documentation will be expanded on request.

 ### GDS software requirements